DevenPatel19/Seattle-Tech-Dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Your Project Idea: The "Seattle Tech Insights Dashboard" This project is specifically designed to impress companies like Truveta (data visualization), DoorDash (logistics/data), and Vultr (modern React/TypeScript).

+Concept: A dashboard that visualizes key tech industry metrics in the Seattle area.
+Why it's perfect:

+Relevant: Shows you understand the local tech scene.

+Technical Showcase: Hits all the key skills - TypeScript, React, API integration, data visualization, and a clean UI.

+Storytelling: You can talk about why you built it in interviews.

+Core Features:

+Tech Job Market Tracker: Pull from a public API (like Adzuna or USAJobs) to show trending programming languages in Seattle job postings.

+Company Funding News: Display recent tech funding rounds in Seattle from a news API.

+Seattle Traffic vs. Tech Hubs: Use a traffic API to create a simple comparison chart (shows problem-solving relevant to DoorDash).

+Clean, responsive UI built with Tailwind CSS.

+Tech Stack: Next.js 14 (App Router), TypeScript, Tailwind CSS, Recharts (for graphs), Axios for API calls.